linktohack/evil-commentary/README.md

 `:g/TODO/evil-commentary` can be used to toggle comments on all lines that contain the string "TODO".

-I also bind <kbd>super</kbd>+<kbd>/</kbd> as an stand-alone *defacto* default key binding in most text-editor.
-It's should work in `emacs` and `insert` state too.
+I also bind <kbd>super</kbd>+<kbd>/</kbd> as a stand-alone *de facto* default key binding in most text editors.
+It's should work in `emacs` and `insert` states too.
 (Evil is however still required.)

 ### Copy and comment

-As working with codes, one will find himself often try different values or different settings. `evil-commentary-yank' do basically the same thing excepts it also copy the old value so we can paste ('P') then modify it accordingly.
+When working with code, it is often useful to try different variations or different settings. `evil-commentary-yank' does the same, but also copies the original code so it can be pasted ('P') and modified accordingly.

 | Map | Command                   |
 |-----|---------------------------|